alem0lars/vim-colorscheme-darcula/README.md

 # vim-colorscheme-darcula

-The Jetbrains Darcula color scheme for VIM
+A slightly more accurate Jetbrains Darcula color scheme for VIM.

 ## Screenshots